Free shipping on all orders 11/27–12/2.

 Welcome to Community Spotlight where we bring you stories from designers, artists, and creators who inspire us.
 Here you’ll get a behind the scenes look at the creative lifestyles of some of our favorite people and the ways they’re living at home with Gantri.

 Today, we’re chatting with Maisy Leigh, a digital creator and self-proclaimed “cozy” connoisseur.
-She talks us through her journey as a woman in STEM, how she changed an entire niche on Youtube, and how “Maisy Leigh “desk setup became a buzzword.”
+She talks us through her journey as a woman in STEM, how she changed an entire niche on YouTube, and how "Maisy Leigh desk setup" became a buzzword.

 If there’s any word to describe your world, it’s cozy.
 Tell us how Cozy Leigh became your signature aesthetic.